huntabyte/bits-ui/sites/docs/content/components/select.md

 </Select.Root>
 ```

-This setup enables toggling the Select via the custom button and ensures the local `myValue` state updates when the Select changes through any internal means (e.g., clicking on an item's button).
+This setup enables toggling the value via the custom button and ensures the local `myValue` state updates when the Select's value changes through any internal means (e.g., clicking on an item's button).

 ### Change Handler